rustviz/rustviz-tutorial/src/lifetime.md

 </div>

-Since `&name` is a temporary variable created just to be passed on line 10, its lifetime will be limited only to line 10.
+Since `&name` is a temporary variable created just to be passed on line 10, its lifetime will be limited on line 10 (starts on line 10 and ends on line 10).

 Therefore, `'a` inside the `impl` block will cover lifetime of `rust_book` and `&name` (`serial_num` has nothing to do as it's not annotated by `'a`).
 So, `'a` = [#10, #12].